Aylamccarthy/mccarthys-bistro-restaurant-booking-system/README.md

 #### Fonts
 * The fonts I used for this site were imported from [Google Fonts](https://fonts.google.com/):<br>
+The [Roboto](https://fonts.google.com/specimen/Roboto?query=roboto) font is the main font used throughout the whole website with Sans Serif as the fallback.
+Roboto is a clean, modern looking and well known font.
+It is sourced from Google fonts and it's linked to css document via @import method.
-  I created css root variables using the fonts below that I used throughout the project.
+  I created css root variables using the other fonts below that I used throughout the project.
   <br>
 **Body:** *Roboto*<br>
 **Navbar:** *Lato, cursive*<br>